How to Make the Perfect Lookbook for NY Fashion Week

 There are many factors you have to keep in mind.
-The first thing you’ll want to do, is design in 300 DPI (dots per inch).
+The first thing you’ll want to do is design in 300 DPI (dots per inch).
 This will ensure all images that are printed in your lookbook are high resolution, resulting in a clear, crisp print.

-Additionally, you’ll want to consider bleed and trim in your images when laying out each page.
+Additionally, you’ll want to consider bleeding and trim in your images when laying out each page.
 Bleed and trim are borders or buffers around the page that you’ll want to steer clear of to avoid any images being cut off.

 Focus on Presentation

 After design and print, you’ll need to have your fashion lookbook assembled.
 Just like any book, booklet, or magazine – there are several ways to assemble, or bind, this piece together.
 There are many types of book bindings that are available, but typically what see the most for fashion lookbooks are perfect binding, spiral binding, and saddle stitch binding.
-It is not every day we see a hardcover bound lookbook, but that is always an option.
+It is not every day we see a hardcover-bound lookbook, but that is always an option.
 A perfect bound lookbook would be your typical soft-cover bound book, utilizing glue and a paper stock spine with pages stitched together.
-A spiral binding is just what it is called, a book bound together using a spiral wire.
-And lastly, a saddle stitch binding is bound together by staples, and is usually for those lookbooks on the lower side for page count.
+Spiral binding is just what it is called, a book bound together using a spiral wire.
+And lastly, a saddle stitch binding is bound together by staples and is usually for those lookbooks on the lower side for page count.